dantleech/blog/source/_posts/2018-11-25-extensions.md

 }
 ```

-* note that the completion extension has no release at time of writing so
+**NOTE**: that the completion extension has no release at time of writing so
   `minimum-stability: dev` is currently required.

 We need to create a completor class to provide our stupid suggestions,